munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 That sounds pretty, but it's not exactly actionable.
 "Just write your code so that changes don't disturb its placid surface."
 Right.
 Let me try to break that down a bit more.
 The first key piece is that *design is all about change*.

 Someone has to be modifying the codebase.
-If <span name="zen">no one</span> is touching the code --whether because it's perfect and complete, or so wretched no one will touch it -- its design doesn't matter.
+If <span name="zen">no one</span> is touching the code -- whether because it's perfect and complete, or so wretched no one will touch it -- its design doesn't matter.
 If no one is cracking open the source, its design is irrelevant.

 <aside name="zen">